 Guaranteed Bond Meaning

-Guaranteed Bond is a bond that is guaranteed by another entity (usually a bank, a subsidiary or an insurance company) in case the issuer of the bond defaults to make the repayments as a result of business closure or insolvency.
+Guaranteed Bond is a bond that is guaranteed by another entity (usually a bank, a subsidiary company, or an insurance company) in case the issuer of the bond defaults to make the repayments as a result of business closure or insolvency.
 The entity that guarantees the bond is referred to as the Guarantor.
 The premium paid depends on the creditworthiness of the bond issues and if the finances of the business are in good shape, the premium charged will be much less ranging from 1 % to 5%.